counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 ### Data Structure

-The `ChallengeRegistry` contains a storage mapping from appIdentityHash to a struct that represents the current challenge the app instance is undergoing
+The `AppInstanceAdjudicator` contains a storage mapping from appIdentityHash to a struct that represents the current challenge the app instance is undergoing

 ```solidity
  mapping (bytes32 => LibStateChannelApp.AppChallenge) public appChallenges;